 Students and archivists received basic training in document preservation and archival organization.
 At the end of the project, in addition to creating a digital archive of the oldest documents from the state of Paraíba, the project team left copies of the digitized documents, a basic catalog of the digitized archival holdings (currently lacking in two locations), and documents organized in acid-free folders and boxes in each archive.
 Further, students created meta-data and transcriptions for key collections, taking advantage of handwritten transcriptions found in archives when available.

 A digital archive was created containing the oldest and most endangered records of the state of Paraíba in Brazil.
-The archive contains approximately 100,000 images and their corresponding listing metadata.
+The archive contains over 80,000 images and their corresponding listing metadata.
 These images are redundantly stored in external hard drives and network servers at Vanderbilt University.
 Each of the following institutions received at least three complete copies of the archive: the Núcleo de Estudos e Pesquisas Afrobrasileiros e Indígenas (NEABI) da Universidade Federal da Paraíba (UFPB) in João Pessoa, Paríba, Brazil; the Núcleo de Documentação e Informação Histórica Regional (NDIHR) da UFPB also in João Pessoa, and; the Jean and Alexander Heard Library, at Vanderbilt University in Nashville, Tennessee, USA.
 In addition, the project provided the following institutions with copies of their respective digitized documents: the Paróquia de Nossa Senhora dos Milagres do São João do Carirí in São João de Carirí, Paraíba; the Instituto Histórico e Geográfico Paraibano (IHGP) in João Pessoa, and; the Arquivo Histórico Waldemar Bispo Duarte, also in João Pessoa.
 A complete copy of the archive in the form of two external hard drives was also sent for archival storage at the British Library.
 The complete archive is available for researchers worldwide here, on the Ecclesiastical and Secular Sources for Slave Societies (ESSSS) digital archive.